ultimate271/notes/gibson/neuromancer07.md

 million years ago, and they never dust the goddam thing, ’cause it’s an infidel relic.”

+### Molly reflects on the questionable character of Tarzibashjian
 Black iron deer rusted in the gardens of the Seraglio.
 Case walked beside her, watching the toes of her boots crunch unkept grass made stiff by an early frost.
 They walked beside a path of cold octagonal flagstones.
 Winter was